 Hence, it is easy to understand the best exFAT allocation unit size for your disk partitions.
 It is the minimum amount of storage required for any file on the partition.
 After going through its relation with the partition's space savings and performance, it is easy to set the perfect exFAT allocation unit size.

-Based on the file sizes, users can select the allocation unit size or go ahead with the default settings for the exFAT file format.
-It is easy to change the exFAT allocation unit size using EaseUS Partition Master or with CDM.
+Users can select the allocation unit size based on the file sizes or go ahead with the default settings for the exFAT file format.
+Changing the exFAT allocation unit size is easy using EaseUS Partition Master or CDM.
 Users can go through the detailed steps to set the best allocation unit size on exFAT quickly and precisely.

 FAQ Related to exFAT Allocation Unit Size

-After learning about the exFAT allocation unit size for different file sizes and the top methods to set them, you may come across some questions related to the same.
+After learning about the exFAT allocation unit size for different file sizes and the top methods to set them, you may come across some related questions.
 So, below are some of the frequently asked questions to offer quick help to users:

 1. What is an allocation unit?

 An allocation unit or AU size is the smallest amount of the sector in the partition which can be allotted to the file.
-Hence, it is the smallest amount of storage that can be allocated to or removed from the ASM disk group.
+Hence, the smallest amount of storage can be allocated to or removed from the ASM disk group.

 2. What is the best allocation unit size for exFAT 64GB?